 - reaching your ideal BMI

-- maintaining your idea weight or losing a set amount of weight
+- maintaining your ideal weight or losing a set amount of weight

 - reaching daily and weekly physical activity goals